huggingface/chat-ui/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Launching a Docker template

+You can deploy your own customized Chat UI instance with any model of your choice with only a few clicks to Hugging Face Spaces thanks to the Chat UI Spaces Docker template.
+Get started [here](https://huggingface.co/new-space?template=huggingchat/chat-ui-template).

+Read the full tutorial [here](https://huggingface.co/docs/hub/spaces-sdks-docker-chatui#chatui-on-spaces).